 1. What is an RFP response?

 Requests for proposals (or RFPs) are especially common for freelancers working in the B2B space or the public sector.
-An RFP usually tells you everything you need to know about your potential client’s needs: details of the project, estimated budget and timeframe, questions they need answering, and more.
+For example, an architect request for proposal usually tells you everything you need to know about your potential client’s needs: details of the building project, estimated budget and timeframe, questions they need answering, and more.

 So, what is an RFP response?
 Think of your RFP response letter as a type of freelance proposal.
 Each freelancer or consultant who is interested in working on the project will typically send one, outlining how they plan to tackle the project and answering all of the client’s questions.